scalacenter/advisoryboard/proposals/017-lsp-stp-wg-support.md

 ## Costs

-There should be no direct costs associated with this proposal, however contracting work to external developers (e.g. through student projects) may be the most efficient way of achieving certain goals of the working groups.
+There should be no direct costs associated with this proposal.

 ## Timescales

-The required input should be 2-5 developer-days per week, split between the two working groups, and dependent on developer availability, for one year.
+The required input should be 5 developer-days per week, split between the two working groups, and dependent on developer availability, for one year.